ttquyen/the-movie-app-be/README.md

 -   [ ] As a user, I can see a list of comments on a film.
 -   [ ] As a user, I can write comments on a film.
 -   [ ] As a user, I can update my comments.
+-   [ ] As a user, I can delete my comments.

 ### Reactions

--   [ ] As a user, I can react like or dislike to a post or a comment.
+-   [ ] As a user, I can react like or dislike to a film.

 ### Movies